8ctavio/vergil/apps/docs/src/composables/useModel.md

 ### Considerations

-Objects returned by `useModel` have as their prototype an [extendedRef](/composables/extendedRef).
+A model returned by `useModel` is an [extendedRef](/composables/extendedRef).
 See [Difference with ref](/composables/extendedRef#difference-with-ref) to learn the main pragmatic differences with regular refs.

 ### Features